Skelmis/Discord-Anti-Spam/docs/modules/plugins/plugins.rst

 However, it can also be used as a plugin if users are happy with the default behaviour.

+Any plugin distributed under the antispam package needs to be lib agnostic, so as to not a dependency of something not in use.

 Call Stack
 ----------